 WordPress is the most popular CMS in the world, with millions of bloggers using it every day (including me).
 In fact, the latest blogging statistics show that over 60% of all blogs run on this CMS, including the websites for Forbes, New York Observer, TED, Thought Catalog, TechCrunch, NBC and others.

 Should I start a blog on WordPress (and is WordPress free)?

-Of course there are other CMS options you can look into (such as Squarespace, Ghost or Wix), but I strongly recommend setting up a self-hosted WordPress blog as it’s the most sustainable, long-term CMS.
+Of course there are other CMS options you can look into (such as Wix, Squarespace, Tumblr, Blogger, Medium or Ghost), but I strongly recommend setting up a self-hosted WordPress blog as it’s the most sustainable, long-term CMS.
 It’s free to use (you’ll just need a web hosting plan) and really the only option worth considering if you’re starting a blog with the eventual goal of making money in some way, shape or form.

 Since I first started blogging over a decade ago, I’ve been running my blog on WordPress and I couldn’t be happier with the amount of flexibility, control and long-term growth potential that decision has afforded me.

 Now, one thing you need to be careful of, is that WordPress comes in two very different platforms.
 There’s WordPress.com and WordPress.org.
 They have almost the same name, but there are very big differences between the two:

 - Is free to use (with heavy restrictions)